Three-Month-Old Baby Left Alone On Dressing Table Chokes To Death, Mother Arrested

 According to court documents, investigators deduced that the baby was left alone, unattended for at least 15 minutes.

-Meanwhile, Laci’s husband Don Taylor in an interview with local news station KCCI-TV told she was just moved away to get a bottle for the baby when the incident happened.
+Meanwhile, Laci’s husband, Don Taylor, in an interview with local news station KCCI-TV, said that she just moved away to get a bottle for the baby when the incident happened.
 He refuses to blame Laci for the tragedy.

 “I have no ounce in my body that blames my wife at all.
-She was actually getting my daughter a bottle, and that’s what happened, and that’s why she wasn’t in the room at that point,” Don said.
+She was actually getting my daughter a bottle, and that’s what happened, and that’s why she wasn’t in the room at that point.”

 Don believes that the death of his daughter was just an unfortunate freak accident and goes on to say that it could have happened to anyone.
 Don also added that Laci also has an older child who is well-taken care of.
 The couple also got themselves a tattoo in the memory of their deceased child.